stanford-rc/www.sherlock.stanford.edu/src/docs/overview/introduction.md

 ### Office hours

-!!! bug "COVID-19 update"

-    **We'll be holding remote office hours via [Zoom][url_zoom], for the time being.**

 Sending a question to {{ support_email }} is always the best first option for questions.
 That way you can include detailed descriptions of the problem or question, valuable output and error messages and any steps you took when you encountered your error.
 Also, everyone on our team will see your ticket, enabling the most appropriate group member to respond.

 Office hours are a good place for more generalized questions about Sherlock,